kubedb/docs/docs/guides/elasticsearch/private-registry/using-private-registry.md

 ## Create ElasticsearchVersion CRD

 KubeDB uses images specified in ElasticsearchVersion crd for database, backup and exporting prometheus metrics.
-You have to create a ElasticsearchVersion crd specifying images from your private registry.
+You have to create an ElasticsearchVersion crd specifying images from your private registry.
 Then, you have to point this ElasticsearchVersion crd in `spec.version` field of Elasticsearch object.
 For more details about ElasticsearchVersion crd, please visit [here](/docs/concepts/catalog/elasticsearch.md).

 Here, is an example of ElasticsearchVersion crd.
 Replace `<YOUR_PRIVATE_REGISTRY>` with your private registry.